KBismark/labsmonitor/RENDER_DEPLOYMENT.md

 1. Check the build logs in Render dashboard
 2. Verify all dependencies are in `package.json` and `requirements.txt`
 3. Ensure Dockerfiles are in the correct locations

+### **Issue 5: Frontend API URL Not Working**
+**Symptoms**: Frontend still uses localhost URLs, API calls fail **Solution**:
+1. Ensure `VITE_API_URL` is set in frontend environment variables
+2. Check browser console for the debug logs showing the actual baseURL
+3. Verify the backend service URL is correct and accessible
+4. Make sure the environment variable is set before the build process

 ## 🔒 **Security Best Practices**